united-security-providers/usp-core-waap-killercoda/usp-core-waap-fp-autolearn/step2/info.md

 Notice the high amount of `"request.path":"/socket.io/?...` requests being blocked seen in the previous scenario?

-Now during the false postivies introduction scenario you analysed the USP Core WAAP logs using out-of-the-box kubernets / linux tools and now you will use the **auto-learning** cli tool for instead!
+Now during the false positives introduction scenario you analyzed the USP Core WAAP logs using out-of-the-box kubernetes / linux tools and now you will use the **auto-learning** cli tool for instead!

 Go ahead and download the java cli tool using